LEGITIMACY OF AUTHORITY

 RESULTS: 65% (two-thirds) of participants (i.e., teachers) continued to the highest level of 450 volts.
 All the participants continued to 300 volts.

 CONCLUSIONS: Ordinary people are likely to follow orders given by an authority figure, even to the extent of killing an innocent human being.
 Obedience to authority is ingrained in us all from the way we are brought up.
-People tend to obey orders from other people if they recognise their authority as morally right and/or legally based.
-This response to legitimate authority is learned in a variety of situations, for example in the family, school, and workplace.
+People tend to obey orders if they recognise the authority behind them as morally right and/or legally valid.
+This response to legitimate authority is learned in a variety of situations, for example, in the family, school, and workplace.

 OUTLINE VARIATIONS ON MILGRAM’S ORIGINAL STUDY